stephanierosep/gilded-rose-project/README.md

 If you would like to get more practice writing tests or an extra challenge, go ahead and delete the contents of `spec/gilded_rose_spec.rb`.
 You can then write your own tests.
-Note that this won't be good practice for test-driven development, but you will still much about testing legacy code in the process.
+Note that this won't be good practice for test-driven development as the code is already written, but you will still learn much about testing legacy code in the process.

 ### Refactor the project